Metameg/Learning-Materials/README.md

 -----For CS-230 Portfolio Assignment------

-The path to my Design Document within this repository is Learning-Materials/schoolwork/Java/GameAuth/CS-230 the Gaming Room Software Design Document.docx
+The path to my Design Document within this repository is Learning-Materials/schoolwork/Java/GameAuth/CS+230+The+Gaming+Room+Software+Design.pdf